Oxid15/cascade/cascade/docs/source/tutorials/ui.rst

 Comments
 ========

-You can comment on each container using UI too.
+You can comment on each container using UI.

 .. image:: imgs/model-comments.png
   :alt: Model comments page of Cascade - Small scale MLOps library